asalga/BarrelBlast/README.md

 [play]()

 ## TODO
+ - Add DispatcherEvent class
+ - on keypress, set gravity/set velocity
  - vec2 methods should mutate or return or both?
- - Figure out collisions
- - Figure out event dispatcher system

  - Integrate with Tiled output data